 NPAC SMS responds to the M-SET.

 The NPAC SMS sends to the current/new service provider SOA of SV1,depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to old on SV1.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV2 to old.
 It also sets the subscriptionModifiedTimeStamp.